-Michael Jackson’s Neverland Ranch Reduced By $70 Million
+Michael Jackson’s Neverland Ranch Price Reduced By $70 Million

 “They try and shield him from the outside world, which may be not such a good thing.
 Shield them from certain things, certainly, but to keep him isolated is not right,” MJ’s former best friend, and Godfather to Blanket, Mark Lester said.

-Meanwhile, Michael Jackson’s family has continue to deny the sexual abuse allegations made in Leaving Neverland, which is currently streaming on HBO.
+Meanwhile, Michael Jackson’s family has continued to deny the sexual abuse allegations made in Leaving Neverland, which is currently streaming on HBO.